CHRISmorang/university_search/README.md

 ## Overview

 Global University Search App is an education Flutter Application that enables users to search for their universities across the world quickly.
-Users are required to enter a country name, the app fetches results from Hipolabs Universities API, the user can then view details including the university name, website
+Users are required to enter a country name, the app fetches results from Hipolabs Universities API (official GitHub: https://github.com/Hipo/university-domains-list
+), the user can then view details including the university name, website

 This project has been built with clean architecture principles and Flutter best practices.
 The app uses MVVM pattern, Riverpod for state management and GoRouter for routing.
 The architecture ensures maintainability, scalability, separation of concerns, and testability